billylittlefield/JogLog/README.md

 - [ ] Add 'private' option to Team so owner must approve 'Join Team' requests
 - [ ] Track shoes for users to keep track of total mileage
 - [ ] Add message board to Team page
+- [ ] Linking workouts with other users to auto fill their calendars
 - [ ] 'Like' feature on workouts (in addition to comments)
 - [ ] Profile (running) pictures for users that cycle on homepage
 - [ ] RSS feed on homepage with running news